Chrissy Metz Talks ‘This Is Us’ Weight Loss And How Toby’s Crisis Could Affect It

 Chrissy Metz says her This is Us character, Kate Pearson, will have some big decisions to make in the next few episodes of the hit NBC drama.
-In an interview with The Hollywood Reporter, Metz said there will be some “unexpected scenes” when the show picks up show picks up after a tumultuous midseason finale cliffhanger that left fans in a tizzy.
+In an interview with The Hollywood Reporter, Metz said there would be some “unexpected scenes” when the show picks up show picks up after a tumultuous midseason finale cliffhanger that left fans in a tizzy.

 Chrissy’s character has had a lot to deal with since This is Us made its debut last fall.
 Not only did her best friend/employer/twin brother Kevin (Justin Hartley) leave her behind in Los Angeles while he moved across the country to try to make a career on Broadway, but Kate also made the bold decision to have gastric bypass surgery.
-In addition, within hours after she reconciled with her estranged boyfriend, Toby (Chris Sullivan), he collapsed in front of her clan on Christmas Eve and was rushed to the hospital.
+Also, within hours after she reconciled with her estranged boyfriend, Toby (Chris Sullivan), he collapsed in front of her clan on Christmas Eve and was rushed to the hospital.

 Looking this good calls for a selfie. #ThisIsUs